 6. Are you hiring?

 Yes!
 We are hiring engineers who are great at solving problems and excited about creating meaningful change in the way healthcare information is shared.
 We use modern technologies (Java, Kotlin, Spring Boot, React/Redux, Kafka, and more) and expect people to learn quickly and bring their own ideas to the table.
 We are currently seeking full stack and principal engineers to join us, check out all job availabilities today!

-Get to know more PatientPing team members here!
+Get to know more PatientPing team members!
 Interested in joining our team?